philipbergen/turtles/README.rst

 What turtles is
 ===============

 One or more docker images support the tasks in your pipeline.
 For instance: sync, build, isolation test, integration test, deploy.

 The image's `entrypoint <https://docs.docker.com/engine/reference/builder/#/entrypoint>`_ points to a script that implements the stages the image supports.

 Because *you* create the image and write the script you have full control over each part and each stage.
 The framework is very lightweight and will not be in the way.

 Setup
 =====

 First create a docker image.
-A sample ``Dockerfile`` for a maven project could look something like this:
+A sample ``Dockerfile`` for a maven project could look something like
+this:

 ::

     FROM maven:3.3-jdk-8-alpine
     ENTRYPOINT ["/input/stage"]

+Note: This ignores the problems with users and access rights in docker.
+See code examples in ``pipelines`` for complete examples.

 Build the image and tag it usefully:

 ::

     docker build --tag my-maven-project .